 The Ministry of Regional Development and Infrastructure of Georgia notes that the Government of Georgia aims at providing the core infrastructure countrywide and definitely including those areas, which are compactly populated by ethnic minorities.
 Subordinated agency of the Ministry of Regional Development and Infrastructure (MRDI) of Georgia, Roads Department of Georgia, clarifies that the Road Department is actively working in Kvemo Kartli and Samtkhe-Javakheti regions, where persons belonging to national minorities live densely.
 In Marneuli road 7.6 km has been repaired and 21.7 km is being rehabilitated.
 Also, 37 km is planned to be rehabilitated/reconstructed.
 Furthermore, 4 bridges are planned to be constructed.
 On the other hand, in Akaltsikhe which is also densely populated with ethnic minorities,

 7 km has been rehabilitated.
 In addition, a bridge has been built and 68 km is planned to be rehabilitated.
 The subordinated agency of the MRDI -Municipal Development Fund of Georgia explains that it has reconstructed multiple areas around the city of Marneuli.
 Roads have been constructed to connect number of villages, namely, Aghmamedlo, Ulashlo and Kasumlo.
 A road in Village Ambarovka has been rehabilitated.
 Similar works have been done in following villages: Kachagani, Sarali, etc. There are new roads constructed in Gardabani, for instance new road to connect village Satskhenisi and Akhalsopheli; roads in Mughanglo, Kvishiani, Sartichala etc. In addition, there are several rehabilitation projects in Akhaltsikhe.
-Roads are constructed in city of Vale, village of Atkhuri, Tkemlani, Machkheti, Kheoti
+Roads are constructed in city of Vale, village of Atkhuri, Tkemlani, Machkheti, Kheoti and others.

 Subordinated agency of the MRDI - the Fund of the Projects to be implemented in the Regions of Georgia working intensively to construct/rehabilitate roads in Gardabani.
 A bridge in Pholadaantkari is constructed recently.
 Works on roads construction in Kumisi, Teleti and Krtsanisi are ongoing.
 Roads of village Lemshvenieri and Mukhrovani are also in the process of construction as well.